akeneo/pim-community-dev/README.md

 Known issues
 ------------
- - with XDebug, the default value of max_nesting_level (100) is too low and make the ACL loading failed (which causes 403 HTTP response code on every application screen, even the login screen).
+ - with XDebug on, the default value of max_nesting_level (100) is too low and can make the ACL loading fail (which causes 403 HTTP response code on every application screen, even the login screen).
 A working value is 500:
 `xdebug.max_nesting_level=500`

- - not enough memory can cause the JS routing bundle to fail on a segmentation fault.
+ - not enough memory can cause the JS routing bundle to fail with a segmentation fault.
 Please check with `php -i | grep memory` that you have enough memory according to the requirements
  - some segmentation fault can be caused as well by the circular references collector.
 You can disable it with the following setting in your php.ini files:
 `zend.enable_gc = 0`